adeledeweylopez/dewey_lopez/README.md

 This is a personal website for the Dewey-Lopez family.
 You can visit us at: <http://www.deweylopez.org/>.
 I created this because I wanted to learn how to make and design a website.

+NOTE: Commenting is currently disabled until I find a good way to deal with spam (not a high priority since it is too low traffic to have recieved any legitimate comments so far).

 Features:

 * Personal blogs, with commenting functionality and an ATOM feed.